quickwit-oss/quickwit/docs/reference/aggregation.md

 ###### **min_doc_count**

-Filter all terms than are lower min_doc_count.
+Filter all terms that are lower than `min_doc_count`.
 Defaults to 1.

 _Expensive_ : When set to 0, this will return all terms in the field.